 Pet Disaster Preparedness Information

-Make sure your pets are wearing proper identification at all times; this includes animals who don’t normally go outside.
-Dogs in San Diego County require a license, while cats should have engraved tags for safety.
-Having your pet microchipped can further protect your pet and help identify them if they were to become lost.
-Make sure that you not only keep your address and phone number up to date, but also include an emergency contact outside of your immediate area.
+4. Identification.
+Make sure your pets are wearing identification at all times.
+This includes animals who don’t normally go outside.
+Collars with tags that have your phone number are important.
+Having your pet microchipped can also help identify them if they become lost.
+Make sure you keep your address and phone number up to date, in addition to listing an emergency contact outside of your immediate area.

-One of the most important things to do if you are evacuating your home is to take your pets with you, because you may be forced to stay away longer than anticipated.
+7. Leave Early and Take Your Pets.
+If you are evacuating your home, take your pets with you.
 Pets cannot fend for themselves during disasters and leaving them behind can risk both their lives and those of rescuers.
 Leave early and don’t wait for mandatory evacuation orders.

-Also, your pets will be less stressed if they are with you when evacuated versus a rescuer they don’t know going in later to get them.
+8. In Case You're Away.
 A disaster may strike or an order to evacuate may come when you’re away from home.
-Make arrangements in advance with a trusted neighbor (who is comfortable with your pets and knows where in the home they are likely to be) to take them and meet you at a specified location.
+Make arrangements in advance with a trusted neighbor to take your pets and meet you at a specified location.

+9. Learn Pet First Aid.
 The last thing you want is to be frazzled if your pet is injured.
-Spare yourself (and your pet) the panic, by familiarizing yourself with what to do should your pet ever become injured.
+Spare yourself (and your pet) the panic by familiarizing yourself with what to do if your pet becomes injured.

+10. Know Your Vet.
 Locate a veterinarian or animal hospital in the area where you may be seeking temporary shelter, in case your pet needs medical care.
-Also, be sure to add the contact information to your emergency kit.
+Be sure to add the contact information to your emergency kit.

 In Case of Illness